HamidurRahman1/Through-Terminal-Via-Brew/README.md

 ---

+## <a name="intellij-idea">Insatlling Intellij Idea Ultimate Edition using brew</a>
+To install the Intellij Idea Ultimate Edition on your OS X just run the command below.
+Brew will download the latest version of Intellij Idea Ultimate Edition and will place it in under Applications.
+**`$ brew cask install intellij-idea`**

+---

 ## <a name="intellij-idea-ce">Insatlling Intellij Idea Community Edition using brew</a>
 To install the Intellij Idea Community Edition on your OS X just run the command below.
-Brew will download the latest version of Intellij Idead Community Edition and will place it in under Applications.
+Brew will download the latest version of Intellij Idea Community Edition and will place it in under Applications.
 **`$ brew cask install intellij-idea-ce`**

+---

+## <a name="pycharm">Insatlling PyCharm Ultimate Edition using brew</a>
+To install the PyCharm Ultimate Edition on your OS X just run the command below.
+Brew will download the latest version of PyCharm Ultimate Edition and will place it in under Applications.
+**`$ brew cask install pycharm`**

+---

+## <a name="pycharm-ce">Insatlling PyCharm Community Edition using brew</a>
+To install the PyCharm Community Edition on your OS X just run the command below.
+Brew will download the latest version of Intellij Idea Community Edition and will place it in under Applications.
+**`$ brew cask install pycharm-ce`**

 ---